Emik03/KeepCoding/README.md

 6. Go to "Signing" and create your own strong name and signature.
 This ensures that it will not conflict with other versions of this namespace.

+7. Select either "Release" or "Lite" at the top depending on which version of KeepCoding you want.

-7. Press the key combination **CTRL+B**, or alternatively go to the dropdown located at the top named "Build" and press "Build Solution".
+8. Press the key combination **CTRL+B**, or alternatively go to the dropdown located at the top named "Build" and press "Build Solution".
 Assuming no build errors occur, you can go back to Unity, which will start reloading.

 ### Credit
 ---